MwanziaBri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. Write a script that changes the group owner to school for the file hello
 14. Write a script that changes owner to vincent and the group owner to staff for _hello
 14. Write a script that changes owner of the file hello to betty only if it is owned by the user guillaume.
+14. Write a script that will play the StarWars IV episode in the terminal.